-Dutasteride May Decrease PCa Diagnosis Riskprostate cancer (PCa) diagnosis in men with benign prostatic hyperplasia (BPH) undergoing screening with PSA tests and digital rectal examinations (DREs), new findings suggest.
+Dutasteride (Avodart) treatment significantly reduces the relative risk of a prostate cancer (PCa) diagnosis in men with benign prostatic hyperplasia (BPH) undergoing screening with PSA tests and digital rectal examinations (DREs), new findings suggest.

 An analysis of data from the Combination of Avodart and Tamsulosin (CombAT) study showed that, compared with tamsulosin therapy alone, dutasteride, either alone or in combination with tamsulosin, was associated with a 40% relative risk reduction of a PCa diagnosis and a 40% reduction in the likelihood of a prostate biopsy, investigators Claus G. Roehrborn, MD, of the University of Texas Southwestern Medical Center in Dallas, and colleagues reported online in European Urology.
 The relative risk reduction of a PCa diagnosis, versus tamsulosin monotherapy, was 43% in patients who took both dutasteride and tamsulosin and 37% in patients who took dutasteride alone.